NotePlan/plugins/np.Tidy/README.md

 Important notes:
 - Conflicted notes can appear on each device you run NotePlan on, and the conflicted copies do not sync.
 Therefore you should consider running this on each of your devices.
 Each device gets its own list of conflicted notes
 - If the setting 'Save a copy of previous version as a separate note?' is turned on, it will now write copy of the prior conflicted version of notes to the special '@Conflicted Copies' folder. _This enables you to use an external editor to perform more detailed comparisons and merges that possible in NotePlan, particularly on iOS devices.
 You will need to clear up after yourself, though._ Currently this only works for regular notes, not calendar notes.
-- When you run the command it will first try to clear up after itself, deleting any saved copies from an earlier run.
-However, it cannot currently remove subfolders, though I have asked for the API to be extended so this is possible.
+- When you run the command it will first try to clear up after itself, deleting any saved copies (and subfolders) from an earlier run.

 ## Automating Tidy Up
 If these commands are valuable to you, then you probably want to be running them regularly.
 NotePlan doesn't yet allow fully automatic running of commands, but you can get close by either including the commands in a frequently-used Template, or from a third-party utility that can invoke x-callback commands.
 Each are described below.